Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The EPA’s definition of single-stream collection is allowing residents to combine all recyclable items (not trash).
 Certain companies may use the term in different ways, but we have found that separating trash from recyclables yields a higher volume of recycled materials (due to lower levels of contamination).

-We have found that the plastic bags tend to take flight out of the trucks while we dump your container and we do not want to pollute the neighborhoods we drive through.
-We suggest returning plastic bags to your local Grocery store who will recycle them for you.
+We have found that the plastic bags tend to take flight out of the trucks while we dump your container, and we do not want to pollute the neighborhoods we drive through.
+We suggest seeing if your local grocery store has a plastic bag collection box or taking your plastic grocery bags to McIntire Recycling Center to be recycled.

 Find information about recycling items we don’t accept at: